SikandarAman/Arduino/README.md

 ## By Paul McWhorter

 Arduino_Basiks
-Welcome to the Arduino_Basiks repository!
-This collection contains a series of basic Arduino projects I did aimed at helping beginners understand Arduino programming and hardware interfacing.
+Welcome to the Arduino_Basiks repository!<br /> This collection contains a series of basic Arduino projects I did aimed at helping beginners understand Arduino programming and hardware interfacing.

 _Project List_